PythonistaGuild/TwitchIO/README.rst

 Simple Usage
 ____________
 Please keep in mind TwitchIO is currently in very early **Alpha-Stages**.
 It will come with it's serveral kinks, flaws and bugs.
 One of those flaws is that the Command System(TwitchBot) currently only works when subclassed.
-But the Client is able to be used either way.

 Standalone
 ~~~~~~~~~~